 Observe that if $K$ is a triangulation of the $2$-dimensional simplex, then $G_K$ is a $4$-chromatic planar graph with exactly $4$ triangles.
 This is best possible in view of the sharpening of Grötzsch's theorem due to Grünbaum~\cite{Gru63} and Aksenov~\cite{Aks74}, which states that every planar graph with at most $3$ triangles is $3$-colourable.
 Indeed, Borodin et al.~\cite{BDKLY14} characterised the $4$-chromatic planar graphs with exactly $4$ triangles; in this characterisation, the graphs $G_K$ belong among those graphs that can be obtained from the complete graph on $4$ vertices by replacing a single vertex of degree $3$ by a `critical' patch (in a sense made precise in~\cite{BDKLY14}).

 It is easy to see that for any triangulation $K$ of the $1$-simplex, the graph $G_K$ is an odd cycle and thus $3$-critical.
-Gallai~\cite{JT95,NT75} proved that $G_K$ is $4$-critical whenever $K$ is a triangulation of the $2$-simplex; note that this follows easily from Theorem~\ref{thm:2d} and Proposition~\ref{prop:critical}, as it does from Theorem~\ref{thm:projective} in conjunction with~\cite[Theorem~5.4]{GT97} (see the discussion at the end of Section~\ref{sec:quadrangulation}).
+Gallai~\cite{JT95,NT75} proved that $G_K$ is $4$-critical whenever $K$ is a triangulation of the $2$-simplex; we note that this also follows from Theorem~\ref{thm:projective} in conjunction with~\cite[Theorem~5.4]{GT97} (see the discussion at the end of Section~\ref{sec:quadrangulation}).

 In 1969 Gallai asked the following question, presented as Problem~9.14 by Jensen and Toft~\cite{JT95}.
 The question is also mentioned in~\cite{NT75,RT85}.

 \begin{problem} If $d \geq 3$, and $K$ is a triangulation of $\Delta^d$, is the graph $G_K$ $(d+2)$-critical? \end{problem}